learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 1. The new Pod takes 2 seconds to be ready after that Kubernetes creates a new one.
 1. In the meantime, the Pod being terminated stays terminating for 20 seconds

-After 20 seconds, all new Pods are live (10 Pods, _Ready_ after 2 seconds) and all 10 the previous Pods are terminating (the first _Terminated_ Pod is about to exit the process).
+After 20 seconds, all new Pods are live (10 Pods, _Ready_ after 2 seconds) and all 10 the previous Pods are terminating (the first _Terminated_ Pod is about to exit).

-In total, you have double the amount of Pods for a short amount of time.
+In total, you have double the amount of Pods for a short amount of time (10 _Running_, 10 _Terminating_).

-The longer the graceful period compared to the readiness probe, the more Pods you will have Running (and Terminating) at the same time.
+The longer the graceful period compared to the Readiness probe, the more Pods you will have _Running_ (and _Terminating_) at the same time.

 _Is it bad?_